m7a/lo-maenmpc/README.md

 ### Section `mpd`

 Here, you can specify one or two servers to connect to.
-The first item gives them a nickname that must be a valid erlang atom and is used to refer to the client throughout the remainder of the config.
+The first item is a nickname that must be a valid Erlang atom and is used to refer to the client throughout the remainder of the config.
 The `ip` tuple gives the hostname or IP and port to connect to.
 A typical configuration for a single server running locally would look as follows:

 ~~~{.erlang}
 	{mpd, [